Suspected drunk driver strikes multiple Boone County pedestrians, including kids in strollers

 BOONE COUNTY, Ind. – Officials in Boone County say a suspected drunk driver struck multiple pedestrians, including children in strollers.

-It happened in the town of Advance in the area of West 300 South and Main Street Tuesday evening, according to officials.
+It happened in the town of Advance in the area of West 300 South and Main Street Tuesday evening.

-The victims were taken to a nearby hospital.
-Their injuries are unknown at this time.
+The sheriff’s office says the victims, two adults and three children under the age of two, were on an evening walk near Wall Street and Maple Street when they were struck from behind by a red Chevy Cavalier.

-FOX59 has a crew headed to the scene.
-This story will be updated as more information becomes available.
+After striking the walkers, officers say the suspect vehicle continued westbound on Wall Street.